graphopedia-xyz/graphopedia/pie-chart/index.md

 <!--more-->

-Scottish engineer William Playfair is the creator of the first pie chart published in *Statistical Breviary* in 1801.  [^spence]

 Pie charts are criticized for their overuse because human perception is not capable of accurately comparing wedge-shaped slices.[^tufte] Charts that use rectangular shapes are thought to be easier to perceive, especially when readers need to see specific values.

 Pie charts should not be used to represent sums of parts where the sum is not meaningful to the reader.
 For example, showing the total number of goals across several soccer teams would not be useful because it makes sense to compare them and not to add. [^good]